memespring/wiki-platformland-content/adoption.md

 Tell stories about why it is better and how government users are using the platform.

 Be clear about the value that you are delivering in terms of savings and usage.

+## Procurement

+Remove procuerment from the process as much as possible.